IBM/cloud-pak/repo/case/ibm-ucd-prod/README.md

 6. A PersistentVolume that will hold the appdata directory for the DevOps Deploy server is required.
 If your cluster supports dynamic volume provisioning you will not need to manually create a PersistentVolume (PV) or PersistentVolumeClaim (PVC) before installing this chart.
 If your cluster does not support dynamic volume provisioning, you will need to either ensure a PV is available or you will need to create one before installing this chart.
 You can optionally create the PVC to bind it to a specific PV, or you can let the chart create a PVC and bind to any available PV that meets the required size and storage class.
 Sample YAML to create the PV and PVC are provided below.

+  * Ensure that the spec.persistentVolumeReclaimPolicy parameter is set to Retain on the application data persistent volume.
+By default, the value is Delete for dynamically created persistent volumes.
+Setting the value to Retain ensures that the persistent volume is not freed or deleted if its associated persistent volume claim is deleted.

 ```
 apiVersion: v1
 kind: PersistentVolume